Carrie Fisher's Dog Got The Alien Treatment For

 As for the real Gary, not to worry: He's doing just fine.
 The pup, a black French bulldog with a tongue that perpetually hangs out of his mouth, currently lives with Fisher's assistant, reports People.

 According to People, Fisher first adopted Gary from her daughter, Billie Lourd, as an emotional support animal to help Fisher – an outspoken activist for mental health issues – with her bipolar disorder.
-Always by Fisher's side, Gary was with his mom on the December 23 flight in which Fisher suffered from cardiac arrest.
-She died four days later, on December 27.
+Always by Fisher's side, Gary was with his mum on the 23rd December flight in which Fisher suffered from cardiac arrest.
+She died four days later, on 27th December.

 Gary famously accompanied his mother to television interviews, including one with Good Morning America in 2015, when Fisher was promoting The Force Awakens.
 Naturally, he stole the show.